How are Indian cities preparing for the risks of climate change?

 India is soon to be the most populous country in the world.
 It is also one of the most vulnerable countries when it comes to climate risks.
 With a huge percentage of the country living in poverty, increasingly congested infrastructure, and many people living in coastal megacities, India is facing a growing challenge in climate adaptation.

-For cities like Mumbai, Chennai and Kolkata, preparing for sea level rise is a challenge at the intersection of engineering and planning, activism and art, science and culture.
+For cities like Mumbai and Chennai , preparing for sea level rise is a challenge at the intersection of engineering and planning, activism and art, science and culture.
 Confronting the issues of overpopulation and climate risk in India forces us to grapple with the complexity of South Asia’s history, colonization, and modern cultural realities that continue to permeate institutions in the country.

 While India is a rapidly developing region of the world with its share of challenges, it is also an incredibly resourceful, dynamic, and successful country.
 On this program we will meet with professional experts and local communities to explore sustainability from a variety of perspectives.